soft-matter/trackpy/README.md

       HDF5 file.
 This is included with Anaconda.
   * [``numba``] for accelerated feature-finding and linking.
 This is included with Anaconda.
 Installing it any other way is difficult;
       we recommend sticking with Anaconda.
-Currently we support v0.11 but not v0.12.
+Note that `numba` v0.12.0 (included with Anaconda 1.8.0) has a bug and will not work at all;
+      if you have this version, you should update Anaconda.

 Pims has its own optional dependencies for reading various formats.
 You can read what you need for each format